JAS0NHUANG/42_cpp/module08/README.md

 ex: "cntnr.begin()" points to the first element of the container "cntnr", and "cntnr.end()" will point to the last element. we can also do arethmetic operation on iterators.

+- Better use "const_iterator" whenever there is no changes intended to make on the element value.

 ## some `std::vector` member functions
 - `reserve()`

 ## about `std::stack`
 https://en.cppreference.com/w/cpp/container/stack
-to make an iterator on stack, we need to acces the underlying container `deque` via the protected member object `std::stack::c`.
+to make an iterator on stack, we need to acces the underlying container (default container is `deque`)_ via the protected member object `std::stack::c`.

 ## Some good suggestions